-- 14. Although this Product Ruling deals with the laws enacted at the time it was issued, later amendments to the law may impact on this Ruling.
-Any such changes will take precedence over the application of this Ruling and, to the extent of those amendments this Ruling will be superseded. - 15.
+- 13. Although this Product Ruling deals with the income tax laws enacted at the time it was issued, later amendments may impact on this Product Ruling.
+Any such changes will take precedence over the application of this Product Ruling and, to that extent, this Product Ruling will have no effect. - 14.
 Entities who are considering participating in the scheme are advised to confirm with their taxation adviser that changes in the law have not affected this Product Ruling since it was issued.